-How to find your perfect Instagram profile picture
+How to find and set up your perfect Instagram profile picture

 While it may seem like a small and insignificant thing, your Instagram profile photo is actually really important.
 That’s how followers who don’t know you in person “see” you, so be sure that your Insta profile pic represents who you really are, or at least how you want to be seen.
 Here are a few tips to help you choose the best Instagram profile picture.

 Your profile photo is the icon that represents you on Instagram, and while it may be small, it’s still a great little space for you to shine.
 Here’s how you can make every pixel count.

 This should go without saying, but your Instagram followers want to know you’re a real person.
 Your Instagram profile photo should be a photo of you — not an avatar, not a flower, not a sunset.
 It’s fun to include a prop in your shot — a spatula if you’re a cook, a paintbrush if you’re an artist, and even your dog if he’s your best friend, but otherwise the photo should be of you and only you.

 When people are scrolling through their Instagram feeds, your profile pic will show up as a tiny circle to the left of each post.
 Because profile photos are so small, it’s important to make every pixel count.
 Don’t worry so much about the background in your profile pic, and be sure to fill the frame with yourself.